 🛠️ Which Technologies Do You Need to Develop a Navigation App Like Waze?

 Are you interested in creating an app like Waze?
 Then you should plan carefully.
 First of all, think about the essentials of your future app.

 GPS/Geolocation is the core function of any navigation app.
 Your helper here is Google Maps Directions API, which provides you with a list of turn-by-turn instructions and readable notifications.
 As an alternative, you can use Skobbler or HERE Maps SDKs to make your idea a reality and create an effective tracking system for your users.

-We also can advise you to use the Mapbox service.
+We also can advise you to use a great SDK we have already used — Mapbox.
 It provides many useful tools for car navigation app development and allows you to implement: